AlonsoBTech/terraform-portfolio-project/README.md

 mkdir terraform-js
 ```

-Now create your terraform "state.tf" file which we will be using for having our state file store on AWS
+Now create your terraform "state.tf" file which we will be using for storing our state file on AWS
 as our backend instead of having it stored locally.

 </details>